-Snowcloud Serviceberry, Hawthorn, Cultivers Including: Cockspur and English, Crabapple, Cultivers Including: Prairiefire, Springsnow, Sugartyme, and Thunderchild

-Class 2 (Medium Species):
+Snowcloud Serviceberry, Hawthorn, Cultivars Including: Cockspur and English, Crabapple, Cultivars Including: Prairiefire, Springsnow, Sugartyme, and Thunderchild Class 2 (Medium Species):

-Subapline Fir, Hedge Maple, Freeman Maple, River Birch, European Hornbeam, Katusura Tree, Yellowwood, Filbert, Honeylocust, American Hornbeam

-Class 3 (Large Species)

-Black Spruce, Siberian Spruce, Sycamore, Bur Oak, Valley Forge American Flm
+Subapline Fir, Hedge Maple, Freeman Maple, River Birch, European Hornbeam, Katusura Tree, Yellowwood, Filbert, Honeylocust, American Hornbeam Class 3 (Large Species) Black Spruce, Siberian Spruce, Sycamore, Bur Oak, Valley Forge American Elm

+Example grassed swale cross section

 URBAN STORMWATER TRANSECT

 The urban stormwater management transect approach promotes traditional neighborhood design and at the same time develops an environmentally friendly strategy to manage stormwater.
 A sample toolset for addressing stormwater runoff is introduced here.
 The tools are broken down into four categories: paving, channeling, storage, and filtration.
 Each category has three options representing some typical conditions.
 The tools can be used jointly at different scales.

 PAVING

 Paving plays a large role in receiving, producing, and directing stormwater runoff.
 Sturdy materials are oftentimes less permeable.
 Paving in dense urban areas requires a larger traffic load, thus they are less pervious.

+CHANNELING / TRANSPORT

+Channeling directs and controls the flow of stormwater.
+Channeling tools should consider the amount of impervious surface and pedestrian movement.
+Some tools have the potential to create artful expressions with stormwater.

+STORAGE

+Many kinds of tools could be applied to collect and store stormwater.
+Storage tools are utilitarian for the development process.

+FILTRATION

+The goal of filtration tools is to mimic the natural system to reduce and remove contaminants in stormwater.
+Filtration tools can also serve as an amenity when they are well integrated into a design.